 They are also recommended to improve lung function and aid in balance of qi and yin, helping reduce conditions like phlegm, dryness, wind heat, wind cold and toxic heat.

 Arugula vs. Kale vs. Spinach

 - Is arugula better than spinach?
-While both greens have a lot to offer, spinach nutrition is one of the best vegetable sources of calcium (although collard greens have even more), potassium, magnesium, vitamin A, vitamin K and folate.
+While both greens have a lot to offer, spinach nutrition is one of the best vegetable sources of calcium (although collard greens have even more), potassium, magnesium, vitamin K and folate.

 - In order to obtain a variety of antioxidants and plenty and nutrients, it’s a good idea to eat different greens throughout the week or to mix several types together.

 How do you make the best arugula salad?
 Due to their appealing taste, baby arugula leaves are the kind most often used in salads, sometimes mixed with other greens in a mesclun mix.

 You can find the fresh, baby leaves (also sometimes called young arugula) at almost all grocery stores and at farmers markets in the spring and summer months.